ahmadajmi/CSS-Grid-Layout/README.md

 ![browser-support](https://cloud.githubusercontent.com/assets/626005/10709349/0b479a46-7a2a-11e5-9226-875df264375f.png)

-The first proposal of the Grid developed by Microsoft, so that it's implemented in IE10.
+Since the first proposal of the Grid developed by Microsoft, it's implemented in IE10.

 ##### Google Chrome